Public Service Enterprise Group Incorporated (NYSE:PEG) Expected to Announce Quarterly Sales of $2.64 Billion

-Analysts expect Public Service Enterprise Group Incorporated (NYSE:PEG) to post $2.64 billion in sales for the current fiscal quarter, according to Zacks Investment Research.
+Equities analysts expect Public Service Enterprise Group Incorporated (NYSE:PEG) to post sales of $2.64 billion for the current quarter, Zacks reports.
 Two analysts have provided estimates for Public Service Enterprise Group’s earnings.
-The lowest sales estimate is $2.64 billion and the highest is $2.65 billion.
-Public Service Enterprise Group posted sales of $2.40 billion in the same quarter last year, which suggests a positive year-over-year growth rate of 10%.
-The firm is expected to report its next quarterly earnings results on Friday, February 25th.
+The lowest sales estimate is $2.62 billion and the highest is $2.65 billion.
+Public Service Enterprise Group reported sales of $2.40 billion in the same quarter last year, which would suggest a positive year over year growth rate of 10%.
+The business is expected to report its next earnings results on Friday, February 25th.

-On average, analysts expect that Public Service Enterprise Group will report full-year sales of $9.89 billion for the current financial year, with estimates ranging from $9.53 billion to $10.14 billion.
-For the next financial year, analysts anticipate that the firm will report sales of $8.98 billion, with estimates ranging from $8.10 billion to $9.92 billion.
-Zacks Investment Research’s sales averages are a mean average based on a survey of research firms that that provide coverage for Public Service Enterprise Group.
+According to Zacks, analysts expect that Public Service Enterprise Group will report full-year sales of $9.60 billion for the current financial year, with estimates ranging from $9.28 billion to $9.99 billion.
+For the next year, analysts anticipate that the business will report sales of $8.96 billion, with estimates ranging from $8.10 billion to $9.92 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of sell-side research firms that follow Public Service Enterprise Group.

-Public Service Enterprise Group (NYSE:PEG) last announced its quarterly earnings results on Tuesday, November 2nd.
-The utilities provider reported $0.98 EPS for the quarter, beating the Zacks’ consensus estimate of $0.92 by $0.06.
-Public Service Enterprise Group had a positive return on equity of 11.77% and a negative net margin of 7.30%.
-The company had revenue of $1.90 billion during the quarter, compared to analysts’ expectations of $2.66 billion.
-During the same period in the prior year, the company earned $0.96 EPS.
+Public Service Enterprise Group (NYSE:PEG) last released its earnings results on Tuesday, November 2nd.
+The utilities provider reported $0.98 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.92 by $0.06.
+Public Service Enterprise Group had a negative net margin of 7.30% and a positive return on equity of 11.77%.
+The business had revenue of $1.90 billion for the quarter, compared to analyst estimates of $2.66 billion.
+During the same period last year, the company posted $0.96 EPS.

-The business also recently declared a quarterly dividend, which will be paid on Friday, December 31st.
-Shareholders of record on Thursday, December 9th will be paid a dividend of $0.51 per share.
-The ex-dividend date is Wednesday, December 8th.
-This represents a $2.04 dividend on an annualized basis and a yield of 3.23%.
-Public Service Enterprise Group’s dividend payout ratio (DPR) is currently -154.55%.

-In other Public Service Enterprise Group news, VP Rose M. Chernick sold 400 shares of Public Service Enterprise Group stock in a transaction that occurred on Wednesday, November 17th.
-The shares were sold at an average price of $62.65, for a total transaction of $25,060.00.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, COO Ralph A. Larossa sold 4,890 shares of Public Service Enterprise Group stock in a transaction that occurred on Monday, November 1st.
+In other Public Service Enterprise Group news, CEO Ralph Izzo sold 9,883 shares of the business’s stock in a transaction on Wednesday, December 1st.
+The shares were sold at an average price of $63.19, for a total value of $624,506.77.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, COO Ralph A. Larossa sold 4,890 shares of the business’s stock in a transaction on Monday, November 1st.
 The stock was sold at an average price of $64.17, for a total transaction of $313,791.30.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 15,973 shares of company stock valued at $988,158 in the last quarter.
-Company insiders own 0.52% of the company’s stock.
+Insiders sold a total of 30,746 shares of company stock valued at $1,921,419 in the last quarter.
+0.52% of the stock is owned by insiders.

-A number of hedge funds have recently modified their holdings of the business.
-Balyasny Asset Management LLC bought a new stake in Public Service Enterprise Group during the 3rd quarter valued at $981,000.
-CFS Investment Advisory Services LLC bought a new stake in Public Service Enterprise Group during the 3rd quarter valued at $796,000.
-National Pension Service raised its holdings in Public Service Enterprise Group by 0.6% during the 3rd quarter.
-National Pension Service now owns 888,259 shares of the utilities provider’s stock valued at $54,095,000 after acquiring an additional 5,636 shares during the period.
-Centiva Capital LP purchased a new position in shares of Public Service Enterprise Group during the 3rd quarter valued at $398,000.
-Finally, Kentucky Retirement Systems Insurance Trust Fund purchased a new position in shares of Public Service Enterprise Group during the 3rd quarter valued at $797,000.
-69.75% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
+Nordea Investment Management AB raised its holdings in shares of Public Service Enterprise Group by 93.8% in the third quarter.
+Nordea Investment Management AB now owns 13,645,900 shares of the utilities provider’s stock valued at $840,451,000 after buying an additional 6,604,779 shares during the last quarter.
+Capital Research Global Investors raised its holdings in shares of Public Service Enterprise Group by 17.1% in the third quarter.
+Capital Research Global Investors now owns 18,438,963 shares of the utilities provider’s stock valued at $1,122,933,000 after buying an additional 2,696,215 shares during the last quarter.
+First Trust Advisors LP raised its holdings in shares of Public Service Enterprise Group by 140.7% in the second quarter.
+First Trust Advisors LP now owns 3,902,518 shares of the utilities provider’s stock valued at $233,136,000 after buying an additional 2,281,119 shares during the last quarter.
+Amundi purchased a new stake in shares of Public Service Enterprise Group in the second quarter valued at about $127,527,000.
+Finally, Invesco Ltd. raised its holdings in shares of Public Service Enterprise Group by 70.5% in the third quarter.
+Invesco Ltd. now owns 4,615,261 shares of the utilities provider’s stock valued at $281,071,000 after buying an additional 1,909,054 shares during the last quarter.
+69.75% of the stock is owned by hedge funds and other institutional investors.

+The business also recently announced a quarterly dividend, which will be paid on Friday, December 31st.
+Investors of record on Thursday, December 9th will be issued a $0.51 dividend.
+The ex-dividend date is Wednesday, December 8th.
+This represents a $2.04 annualized dividend and a yield of 3.19%.
+Public Service Enterprise Group’s dividend payout ratio (DPR) is presently -154.55%.

 About Public Service Enterprise Group